mochastudy/mochastudy.github.io/notes/_posts/2019-03-18-learning-php-1.md

 7. Optionally, an improved version of this process could even look at the username requested by the user and suggest an alternative that is currently available.

 ## Questions
+1. What four components (at the minimum) are needed to create a fully dynamic web page?
+2. What does HTML stand for?
+3. Why does the name MySQL contains the letters SQL?
+4. PHP and JavaScript are both programming languages that generate dynamic results for web pages.
+What is their main difference, and why would you use both of them?
+5. What does CSS stand for?
+6. List three major new elements introduced in HTML5.
+7. If you encounter a bug (which is rare) in one of the open source tools, how do you think you could get it fixed?
+8. Why is a framework such as jQuery Mobile so important for developing modern websites and web apps?